arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         generated document, the complete new document is returned under the `new` attribute in the result.

-        Should an error have occurred with some of the documents the additional HTTP header `X-Arango-Error-Codes` is set, which contains a map of the error codes that occurred together with their multiplicities, as in: `1205:10,1210:17` which means that in 10 cases the error 1205 "illegal document handle" and in 17 cases the error 1210 "unique constraint violated" has happened.
+        Should an error have occurred with some of the documents, the `X-Arango-Error-Codes` HTTP header is set.
+It contains a map of the error codes and how often each kind of error occurred.
+For example, `1200:17,1205:10` means that in 17 cases the error 1200 ("revision conflict") has happened, and in 10 cases the error 1205 ("illegal document handle").
       parameters:
         - name: collection
           in: path